DFHack/dfhack/docs/dev/Lua API.rst

   tile occupancy flags appropriately.
 Returns true if successful.

 * ``dfhack.units.assignTrainer(unit[, trainer_id])``
+* ``dfhack.units.unassignTrainer(unit)``

-  Assignes a trainer to the specified trainable unit.
+  Assignes (or unassigns) a trainer for the specified trainable unit.
 The trainer ID can be omitted if "any trainer" is desired.
 Returns a boolean indicating whether the operation was successful.

 * ``dfhack.units.getGeneralRef(unit, type)``